Jubatian/rrpge-spec/specs/acc_arch.rst

 - (VDR) Reindex using destination.
 This extends the reindex stage by involving the destination data to select from a larger table.

+- (VBT) Display mode to work for: either 4 bit mode or 8 bit mode.

 The Accelerator has two major stages as follows:

 - Source fetch.
 This stage is performed according to the the selected mode